smittyfest/cassandra-notes/relational-overview.md

 <p>As we continue to scale our application, one of the next things we have to do is implement __sharding__.
 Sharding is when you take your data and, instead of having it all in one database and one master, you split the data up into multiple databases.
 This works ok for a while, but there are some problems.

 <p>Data is all over the place.
 Even if you are relying on a single master to handle all of your OLAP queries, you can't do it anymore.
 All of your JOINs, Aggregations, etc. are gone.
 You have to keep building denormalized views of your data in order to answer queries efficiently.
 <p>We also find that as we grow, querying secondary indexes becomes much more difficult.
+If we take our servers and split our users into four different shards, and then we haven't sharded our users on something like State, and we want to do a query "give me all the users in the State of Massachusetts" then we have to hit __all__ of the shards.
+This is extremely non-performant.
+If we have 100 shards, we need to run 100 queries.
+As a result, we end up denormalizing again.